CLASSIC FASHION MADE IN AMERICA

 A philosophy rooted in the classics from design to production

-Classic styles, quality construction and domestic production were once standard in the fashion industry, but now rare.
-We have a traditional approach to clothing design and what is considered luxury which starts on the inside.
+Timeless styles, quality construction, and domestic production were once standard in the fashion industry but are now rare.
+We have brought that philosophy back.

 We believe creating classic quality clothing is the most sustainable thing we can do as a brand.
 We not only let the quality of our clothing speak for itself, but the founder regularly speaks and writes about how the industry needs to change to become more sustainable.

 Read about our craftsmanship which is the ultimate form of transparency.